 An easier way to engage with your audience on Facebook is to provide value where it’s already hanging out…

 Lastly, you can also start your own Facebook group.
-It will take more time and effort than engaging in other Facebook groups but could become a great place to get insights into what your potential clients are struggling with and to test new coaching packages.
+It will take more time and effort than engaging in other Facebook groups, but it could become a great place to get insights into what your potential clients are struggling with and to test new coaching packages.

-If you coach business clients, Linkedin is the place to be.
-Not only can you showcase your expertise by sharing updates and tips, you can send connection requests directly to people who could make great clients.
+If you are a business coach, Linkedin is the place to be.
+Leverage your business network!
+Not only can you showcase your expertise by sharing updates and tips, but you can also send connection requests directly to people who could make great business coaching clients.